ngmvus/MT6765_KB_EXTRACTION/README.md

 	Gotcha!
 	<img width="1919" height="184" alt="image" src="https://github.com/user-attachments/assets/3ecac2e6-a268-4491-a54a-2febebc0ec72" />

 	We predicted that the keybox ciphertext should be here.
 How to decrypt it into private keys?
 It is not easy.
-Despite of buggy SoC, the wrapping algorithm is not.
+Despite the buggy SoC, the wrapping algorithm is not.

-	Digging further, a suspicious data has appeared:
+	Digging further, suspicious data has appeared:

        07 06 00 00 00 00 00 00 00 00 00 00 00 00 00 4D